The Cost of Building an E-Commerce Store: A Comprehensive Breakdown

 External tools help businesses manage marketing, customer relationships, and analytics effectively:

-• Email Marketing: Automates customer communication and improves engagement through targeted email campaigns.
+- Email Marketing: You can use the best Shopify email marketing apps to automate customer communication and improve engagement through targeted email campaigns.

 Cost Range: $20 – $300/month.